August 21, 2020 | Time and Attendance | Posted by Ascentis Thought Leadership

 Flexibility and communication

 The unique time requirements, complicated skill sets, and high pressure of healthcare and manufacturing roles necessitate higher levels of flexibility for both workers and managers.
 Unexpected schedule changes have a ripple effect across an employee’s private and professional life, resulting in stress, fatigue, and overall dissatisfaction with their role.
-In industries that historically experience high rates of burn-out and turnover, providing employees with time management tools that allow them to feel heard and empowered can go a long way toward retaining high-quality workers.
+In industries that historically experience high rates of burn-out and turnover, providing employees with an online time and attendance system that allow them to feel heard and empowered can go a long way toward retaining high-quality workers.

 Employee self-service tools and mobile apps let workers take their schedules into their own hands.
 When employees know they have the power to manage their schedules, change and pick up shifts, enter hours worked, and submit time-off requests from wherever they are, they feel more engaged and valued in the workplace.
 Being able to ask questions and submit feedback via messaging apps and other communications tools also gives employees a sense of autonomy and empowerment, allowing them to have their concerns addressed before they become overwhelming.
 This can help mitigate everything from absenteeism to union grievances to turnover.